Air Line State Park Trail: Trail development

 The North section of the trail from Windham to Putnam is part of the East Coast Greenway, which will stretch from Florida to Maine.

 The South and North sections are connected by the Veterans Greenway, a short town-owned rail trail on the northeast side of Willimantic, which is partially incorporated into the North section itself.
 The connection is not complete, as no trail connection has yet to be made through downtown Willimantic from the bridge to the Veterans Greenway.
-However a street connection is available joining the two sections by going onto Bridge Street for 250 feet, then turning right onto Main Street for 0.5 miles then turning left on Jackson St. for 150 feet then turning right on Union St. 50 feet.
+However, a street connection is available, joining the two sections by using bike lanes along Riverside Drive.

 Southern extensions

 The trail as originally built ended next to a cranberry bog at Smith Street, east of the village center of East Hampton.
-The right of way remained intact and unused as far as the end of active track in Portland; some sections were used for unofficial trails with poor trail surface and frequent washouts.
+The right of way remained intact and unused as far as the end of the active track in Portland; some sections were used for unofficial trails with poor trail surface and frequent washouts.

-In 1999, a bridge over Muddy Gutter Brook west of downtown East Hampton was designed and built by cadets of the United States Coast Guard Academy under the supervision of William O'Neill, an adjunct professor of engineering at the academy and former state governor.
+In 1999, a bridge over Muddy Gutter Brook west of downtown East Hampton was designed and built by cadets of the United States Coast Guard Academy.
 Due to confusion as to which state agency had ownership of the stretch of land, the bridge was built without the necessary permissions; it was almost demolished, but allowed to remain due to a lease agreement with the town.
 On November 1, 2002, the state DEEP acquired an additional section of railbed in East Hampton from ConnDOT; however, the trail was not actually improved over the section.

 In 2011, a 0.5 mile extension from Smith Street to Watrous Street was completed.
 A further 0.1 mile section (including a bridge over the Pocotopaug Creek) was completed in June 2012, bringing the trail to Main Street in downtown East Hampton.
 During construction, the original railroad bridge was found to have been buried in the embankment next to the right of way, forcing design changes to the trail.

 Around that time, East Hampton and Portland began planning to extend the trail to downtown Portland, which would additionally provide a connection to Middletown over the Arrigoni Bridge.
 In January 2015, East Hampton received a $400,000 grant for Phase I, running 1.7 mi from Main Street to Aldens Crossing; that section opened in 2017.
 A second $538,000 state grant, awarded in March 2016, funded the 1.5 mile Phase II from Aldens Crossing to the town line at Depot Hill Road.
 Work on Phase II began in 2017.
 As of January 2019, phase II was complete except for a 1500 ft section through protected wetlands, which may require a boardwalk.